ramindusn/Playwright-UI-API-Framework/README.md

 ## Setup project locally
 * Install dependencies - 'npm install'
 * Run the test - 'npx playwright test'
-* To run the test parallel - Go to 'playwright.config.js' and increase the works.
+* To run the test parallel - Go to 'playwright.config.js' and increase the workers.

 playwright.config.js has the general configurations of the framework.
-(Eg- BaseURL, Header values, timeout, report type, number of workers(parallel run))
+(Eg- BaseURL, Header values, timeout, report type, number of workers (parallel run))

 ## Report
-* Report can be found in the '**playwright-report**'
+* Report can be found in the '**playwright-report**' directory
-* Video of the play is getting record in '**test-results**' directory under test name, if the test fails.
+* Video of the play is getting recorded in '**test-results**' directory under test name, if the test fails.

-## Run Docker image
+## Run Docker Image

 Build the image and run tests.
 * docker build -t playwright-framework .

-## Assigment Solution description
+## Assigment Solution Description

-###### Issues face
+###### Challengers
 1. Home page loading was taking some time to load.
 I had to use **waitForURL** to handle the Home page loading.
 2. I initially used Page Object Model by define page classes.
 But I saw it as mess.
 Then I switch to a **Data driven** approach using json.
 Implementation can be found in the **mappings** directory.
 3. When selecting random reactions, I had to use Math.random() function which I define it in support directory.